Awni00/abstract_transformer/iclr/qVFZ.md

 \end{align*}$$
 where $\alpha_i(x, \bm{y})$ are dot-product attention scores, $r(x, y_i) \in \mathbb{R}^{d_r}$ is a relation function parameterized as a series of inner product comparisons under different learned feature projections, and $s_i$ is a vector which acts as a pointer or reference to the object $y_i$ the relation is with.

-We highlight some key differences between the two architectural proposals:
+To summarize, we'd like to highlight some key differences between the two architectural proposals and unique aspects of our proposal:

 - **Setting:** Zhang et al.'s proposal is a GNN that operates over graph inputs *with edge features $e_{uv}$ as part of the input*.
 We tackle sequence modeling within the Transformer framework, with no graph or edge features as input.
 - **Relation modeling:** The way that the relations are modeled differs fundamentally.
 Modeling relations as inner products of learned feature maps is a key aspect of our architectural design.
 It enables computing explicit comparisons between objects.
 In contrast, Zhang et al. models updated edge features as a linear map applied to the node pair of node features and the initial edge features (which is an input to the model).